South Perth Post Office

 South Perth Post Office is a heritage-listed post office at 103 Mill Point Road, South Perth, Western Australia, Australia.
 It was added to the Australian Commonwealth Heritage List on 8 November 2011.
+The post office is located on the Mill Point peninsula.

 History

-The South Perth Post Office is located on the Mill Point peninsula which has been described as:

-a sandy and swampy waste, with a tangled mass of undergrowth, matted and soured; and this peninsula has become today one of the most pleasant spots near Perth and is known as South Perth [...].

 Prior to the turn of the century, following the gold rush, there was a need for recreational facilities in the environs of Perth.
 One such facility eventuating was the precinct comprising the Zoological Gardens and the Mineral Baths in South Perth, commenced in 1898.
 Up until September 1901, it is recorded that 176,800 people had visited the Zoological Gardens within three years of its opening.
 South Perth is relatively close to Perth by ferry; by horse and cart, at that time, it was quite a long journey.
 Part of the enjoyment of a trip to the Zoo was the ferry crossing to Mends Street Jetty.
 An interchange at the jetty end of the street connected with the tram route which passed the gates of the Zoo on its return to Perth.
 Many people chose to walk the short distance along Mends Street.
 Businesses housed in buildings, some of which survive, flourished until the gold boom subsided.
 The post office is one of these buildings in Mends Street.
 The terminus of the ferry service continued to provide the impetus to development of this section of South Perth even after the bridging of the Swan River at the Narrows in the 1950s.
 Thriving commercial buildings have been added to the residential nature of the district.
 The environs of the Mends Street precinct provided fertile ground for testing changes to the residential planning codes, with resulting substantial increases in residential density evident today.

 Prior to Federation, the State Government was responsible for the operation of the postal service in Western Australia.
 By 1898, the district became eligible for a post and telegraph office.
 This was operated by Theresa O'Dea, the first post mistress, from a room located at the foot of the stairs in the Windsor Hotel, then operated by the Strickland family.
 At that time about fifty letters a day were delivered and three letter boxes had to be cleared.
 The building from which this service was conducted still exists, diagonally opposite the current building.